+Directors

-Directors The following persons were directors of the Company during the whole of the financial year and up to the date of this report, unless otherwise stated: Paul A Lennon Dr Mark Cooksey Ian Levy Ken Boundy Non-Executive Chairman Managing Director & CEO Non-Executive Director Non-Executive Director Principal activities principal continuing activities of the Consolidated entity for the financial year were ducting the bauxite exploration and development programs in Queensland, New th Wales, and Tasmania.
-Dividends There were no dividends paid, recommended or declared during the current or previous financial year.
-Operating & Financial Review The loss for the Consolidated entity after providing for income tax and non-controlling interest amounted to \$1,635,000 (31 December 2022: \$3,482,000).
+The following persons were directors of the Company during the whole of the financial year and up to the date of this report, unless otherwise stated:

+Paul Lennon (Non-Executive Chairman)

+Dr Mark Cooksey (Managing Director & CEO)

+Ian Levy (Non-Executive Director)

+Kenneth Boundy (Non-Executive Director)

+Principal activities

+The principal continuing activities of the Consolidated entity for the financial year were conducting the bauxite exploration and development programs in Queensland, New South Wales, and Tasmania.

+Dividends

+There were no dividends paid, recommended or declared during the current or previous financial year.

+Operating and financial review

+The loss for the Consolidated entity after providing for income tax and non-controlling interest amounted to \$1,635,000 (31 December 2022: \$3,482,000).

 For information on Operating performance of the Consolidated entity, refer to the Review of Operations in the preceding section.

-Significant changes in the state of affairs During the year ended 31 December 2023, the Consolidated entity through its subsidiary, Alcore Limited, has received \$5.69 million grant funding under the Federal Government's Modern Manufacturing Initiative ("MMI").
+Significant changes in the state of affairs

+During the year ended 31 December 2023, the Consolidated entity through its subsidiary, Alcore Limited, has received \$5.69 million grant funding under the Federal Government's Modern Manufacturing Initiative ("MMI").

 On 13 September 2023, the Company raised \$1,500,000 capital via placement of 18,750,000 ordinary shares at \$0.08 per share to professional and sophisticated investors ('Investors').
 In addition, the Company issued 9,375,000 free attaching options (at an exercise price of \$0.12 each and expiring on 6 September 2025) to the Investors, representing one free attaching option for every two shares subscribed.
 These options were issued on 13 September 2023 as unquoted securities prior to their conversion into a quoted class on 14 February 2024.

 On 4 December 2023, the Company launched a share purchase plan ("SPP") to raise up to \$500,000 to eligible shareholders of the Company, with one free attaching option (at an exercise price of \$0.12 each and expiring on 6 September 2025) ("SPP Options") for every two shares applied under the SPP.
 The SPP price was \$0.08 (8 cents) per share.
 The SPP was closed on 21 December 2023 with over subscription of \$115,900.
 7,699,500 shares were issued on 2 January 2024 and the 3,849,750 SPP Options were issued on 14 February 2024 following shareholder approval at a general meeting held on 14 February 2024.

-There were no other sigr entity during the financia nificant changes in the state of affairs of the Consolidated Il year.
+There were no other significant changes in the state of affairs of the Consolidated entity during the financial year.

+Matters subsequent to the end of the financial year

+Subsequent to the year end, on 2 January 2024, the Company raised additional capital of \$615,960 through 7,699,500 shares issued at \$0.08 per share under the SPP.
+The 3,849,750 SPP Options were issued on 14 February 2024 following shareholders' approval at the general meeting of 14 February 2024.
+The 9,375,000 free attaching options issued to Investors under the placement were converted into the same quoted class as that of the SPP Options on 14 February 2024.

+No other matter or circumstance has arisen since 31 December 2023 that has significantly affected, or may significantly affect the Consolidated entity's operations, the results of those operations, or the Consolidated entity's state of affairs in future financial years.

+Likely developments and expected results of operations

+The Consolidated Entity will continue to pursue its objective of maximising value of its investments held in exploration assets through continued exploration of areas of interest and sale of interests in permits held, in addition pursuing its strategic plans in relation to its majority owned subsidiary Alcore Limited.

+Environmental regulation